Understanding Where Financial Aid Comes From and How Financial Aid Awards are Determined

 Below is a table to provide a few scenarios with base information that might help families get a sense of the outcome for some hypothetical situations:

 Obviously every family’s situation is different and the School will work with each family individually to provide assistance working through this process.
-Please contact Verena Denove, Associate Head of School/Director of Admissions and Financial Aid, at email@example.com or call 818-508-4717 with any questions you may have.
+Please contact Verena Denove, Associate Head of School and Director of Admissions and Financial Aid, at firstname.lastname@example.org or call 818-508-4717 with any questions you may have.